Yumacorn/project-rails-restaurant-rater/notes.md

     -comment:text

 -Implement sign in/out/authentication via facebook: Omniauth
+    -sessions resource
+        ***Why is the the form for login not appearing?
-    -In order to make a review, must be logged in -sessions resource
+    -In order to make a review, must be logged in

 -restrict users from editing/deleting posts that aren't their own*Guard Data* CanCanCan
     -When making a review, automatically pull user_id